aws/karpenter-provider-aws/designs/carbon-aware.md

 Boaviztapi is licensed under [`GNU Affero General Public License v3.0`](https://github.com/Boavizta/boaviztapi/blob/main/LICENSE).
 Therefore, as far as I know, we must license their data under the same license if used in the Karpenter repository.

 #### Limitations
-There is a discrepancy between the available instances known to Karpenter and instances know to the carbon emissions data source.
+There is a discrepancy between the available instances known to Karpenter and instances know to Boaviztapi.
 This means that as it is right now, it is not possible to get carbon emissions data for all instances types.
 This is mostly the case for new instance types such as m7g.
 Around 290 out of 700 instance types is missing data.
 See full comparison in [this Gist](https://gist.github.com/JacobValdemar/e1342013c0f5c980126f6a1feb66b4a1).

 I will attempt to eleminate this discrepancy, but it might not be possible.
 It will probably not always be possible to have an updated list of estimated carbon emissions for all instances as AWS continue to release new instance types.
 We should consider what to do with instance types that we do not have carbon emission estimates for.